Guidelines for Designated Campus Colleagues (DCCs)

 Volunteers support the University’s mission serving in roles that include 4-H workers, master gardeners, event volunteers, or authorized supervisors of minors.
 Volunteers are eligible for a NetID and University email account and to use these to access University systems, services, and specialized University training.
 They may perform security- or safety-sensitive or export control duties, and interact with non-enrolled minors.

 Intermittent/Occasional Volunteers (IOVs) support special events, cultural activities, and other University sponsored activities, or serve as docents.
-IOVs do not need access to University systems or services, will not perform security- or safety-sensitive or export control duties, and do not have assignments that involve interacting with non-enrolled minors or require specialized University training.
+IOVs do not require access to University systems or services, will not perform security- or safety-sensitive or export control duties, and do not have assignments that involve interacting with non-enrolled minors or require specialized University training.

 Interns are postsecondary or high school students who are participating in an unpaid, structured learning experience in a work setting at the University in order to enhance their understanding of their career field of choice.
 Internships are short-term (generally one summer or one semester).
 They are distinguished from a Volunteer or Associate relationship by the fact that internships have learning objectives and the primary benefit is for the student intern.